ZacharyJacobCollins/Acm/readme.md

 Template out default descriptions and subjects for meetings on manage form / creating a new meeting form Allow image upload for avatar
 Emmet style programming resources
+Do not display admin account on members page

 #Phase 2
 dna intro bottom of page http://humaan.com/what-we-do/